Predictive Subsampling for Scalable Inference in Networks: Methodology

+We first recall the adjacency spectral embedding (ASE) estimator under the GRDPG framework.
+Let $D_A$ be the diagonal matrix containing the $d$ eigenvalues of $A$ with largest magnitudes, and let $U_A$ be the $n\times d$ matrix whose columns are the corresponding eigenvectors.
+We order the $d$ selected eigenvalues so that the positive eigenvalues appear first and the negative eigenvalues appear second, and define $D_A = \mathrm{diag}(D_{A+},D_{A-})$, $U_A = [\,U_{A+}\mid U_{A-}\,]$, where $D_{A+}$ and $D_{A-}$ contain the selected positive and negative eigenvalues, respectively.
+Let $\hat p$ and $\hat q$ denote the number of selected positive and negative eigenvalues, so that $\hat p+\hat q=d$.
+The ASE estimator is then defined as $\widehat X = U_A |D_A|^{1/2}$, where $|D_A|$ is obtained by replacing the diagonal entries of $D_A$ by their absolute values.
+The corresponding estimate is

+Throughout this paper, we will refer to the above procedure as the ASE procedure and the estimator in Equation \eqref{eq:ase} as the ASE estimator.

-However, the computational complexity of the spectral decomposition required for ASE is $\order(n^3)$, which becomes prohibitive for large-scale networks.
-In practice if we use randomized SVD of iterative Lanczos-based algorithm this can be reduced to $O(n^2d)$ which is still substantially high for larger networks.
-As a result, hypothesis testing methods like \cite{tang2017semiparametric} become more susceptible to this disadvantage due to the repeated need to perform the task.
+The computational complexity of the spectral decomposition required for ASE is $\order(n^3)$, which becomes prohibitive for large-scale networks.
+In practice if we use randomized SVD or iterative Lanczos-based algorithms, this can be reduced to $\order(n^2d)$ which is still too high for larger networks.
+To address this challenge, we propose the following computationally scalable alternative called \texttt{PredSub}, which consists of three steps.